scheperdion/Software-Product-Lines/README.md

 Explain how the feature selection works from the user perspective.
 Is there a risk of invalid feature selections and if yes, how do you address it?
 ```
+We use a file for the feature selection inspired by the apache example.
+The user can then specify the parameters once
+   and doesn't have to think about them afterwards. (read-only?)
 ```
 If you feel strongly about not implementing variability for one or several features, explain why.
 ```
-We think that encryption should be implemented by default.
+We think that encryption should be implemented by default, because it costs the user very little in terms of performance but does safe hem/her potentially great trouble.
+Logging is also a feature we argue should be implemented by default.
+Logging makes it possible for the developers to check what happened if anything goes wrong.

 # Task 5: Design pattern implementation
 Explain your design decisions.
 In particular, explain which design pattern(s) you selected